FY21 NH construction pace to improve EPC players' performance: Report

-New Delhi, Jan 23 (IANS) The record construction pace of national highways in FY21 coupled with the recent government measures is expected to improve the operational performance of engineering, procurement and construction companies in the road sector, India Ratings and Research (Ind-Ra) said in a report.
+New Delhi: The record construction pace of national highways in FY21 coupled with the recent government measures is expected to improve the operational performance of engineering, procurement and construction companies in the road sector, India Ratings and Research (Ind-Ra) said in a report.

 Lately, the Ministry of Road Transport & Highways (MoRTH) executed highway projects at a rate of 28.16km per day during April 2020 to 15 January 2021, which is around 8 per cent higher on YoY basis.